kaycix/northcoastcnpsnursery/_pages/volunteer.md

 cleaning:
   - image_path: /assets/images/volunteers/pots.jpg
     title: "<a id='pot'>Pot Cleaning Volunteer</a>"
-    excerpt: "Recycling nursery pots is a great way to support the nursery from home!
-This task helps us greatly reduce the amount of new plastic we use.
-        <br/>Pots need to have dirt removed and then sanitized in a bleach solution.
-Let us know if you're interested and we will walk you through the process."
+    excerpt: "Recycling nursery pots is one of the many ways you can support the nursery.
+Reusing pots means we don’t have to buy as many new plastic pots, which reduces our costs and helps the environment.
+Win-win!
+For more information, email us at <a href = 'mailto:northcoastcnps@gmail.com'>northcoastcnps@gmail.com.</a>"
     #url: "/gardens"
     #btn_label: "READ MORE &#8594;"